zoffixznet/perl6.party/post/Perl6-Fail-Release-Robots-And-Other-Goodies.md

 turned out to be super easy.
 Popping `ssh` into [`Proc::Async`](https://docs.perl6.org/type/Proc::Async) was child's play, and the Proc bailed out on non-zero exit codes, which made it super easy for me to abort failing stages of the process.
+I basically ended up with Perl-6-super-charged bash script.

+However, when it came to giving `gpg` and `git tag` the passphrase for the key that... is worth its own section

+#### *Won't You Take My Passphrase Please*

-However, it's the supporting infrastructure that proved a bit annoying, but was a great learning opportunity.
+ it's the supporting infrastructure that proved a bit annoying, but was a great learning opportunity.
 The major roadblock was trying to pass the GPG passphrase to the `gpg` (which was easy) and to the `git` when signing the tag (which got annoying quick).